 If colleges do not take attendance and supply the high school with daily attendance records, the high school must take attendance.
-A sample of a Class Attendance Log is available under the "Forms and Documents" section on the Fiscal Auditing website for schools to use to verify attendance at the college or technical school.
+A sample of a Class Attendance Log is available under the "Forms and Documents" section on KSDE's Fiscal Auditing webpage for schools to use to verify attendance at the college or technical school.